fernando801/tools-vision/README.md

 # tools-vision
-Tools for analyzing an image using different tools
+Tool for analyzing and changing an image using different preexisting libraries with Python.

 # Teammates
 rez1619 - Hlib